Official Irish Republican Army: August 1969 riots

 The critical moment came in August 1969 when there was a major outbreak of intercommunal violence in Belfast and Derry, with eight deaths, six of them Catholics, and whole streets ablaze.
 On 14–15 August loyalists burned out several Catholic streets in Belfast in the Northern Ireland riots of August 1969.
 IRA units offered resistance, however very few weapons were available for the defence of Catholic areas.
 Many local IRA figures, and ex-IRA members such as Joe Cahill and Billy McKee, were incensed by what they saw as the leadership's decision not to take sides and in September, they announced that they would no longer be taking orders from the Goulding leadership.

 Discontent was not confined to the northern IRA units.
-In the south also, such figures as Ruairí Ó Brádaigh and Sean MacStiofain opposed both the leadership's proposed recognition of Northern Ireland and the Republic of Ireland.
-This increasing political divergence led to a formal split at the 1969 IRA Convention, held in December. when a group led by Ó Brádaigh and MacStiofán walked out.
+In the south also, such figures as Ruairí Ó Brádaigh and Seán Mac Stíofáin opposed both the leadership's proposed recognition of Northern Ireland and the Republic of Ireland.
+This increasing political divergence led to a formal split at the 1969 IRA Convention, held in December, when a group led by Ó Brádaigh and MacStiofán walked out.
 The split resulted from a vote at the first IRA Convention where a two-thirds majority voted that republicans should take their seats if elected to the British, Republic of Ireland or Northern Ireland Parliaments.
 At a second convention, a group consisting of Mac Stiofáin, Dáithí Ó Conaill, Ó Brádaigh, Joe Cahill, Paddy Mulcahy, Leo Martin, and Sean Tracey, were elected as the "Provisional" Army Council.
 Their supporters included Seamus Twomey.

 Accounts at that time suggest that the IRA members split roughly in half, with those loyal to the Goulding-led "Official" IRA prominent in some areas while the Provisional IRA were prominent in others.
 A strong area for the Official IRA in Belfast was the Lower Falls and Markets district, which were under the command of Billy McMillen.
 Other OIRA units were located in Derry, Newry, Strabane, Dublin, Wicklow and other parts of Belfast.
 However, the Provisionals would rapidly become the dominant faction, both as a result of intensive recruitment in response to the sectarian violence and because some Official IRA units (such as the Strabane company) later defected to them.